masterofcontroversy/Tutorials/Buildfiles/Part2 Graphics.md

 ```
 ALIGN 4
 MyPortrait:
-#incext portrait-formatter "MyPortrait.png"
+#incext PortraitFormatter "MyPortrait.png"

 setMugEntry(0x2,MyPortrait,2,5,2,3) //Example use of setMugEntry
 ```

-If you run `portrait-formatter` outside of `#incext`, you'll notice that there are four .dmp files that get created.
+If you run `FortraitFormatter` outside of `#incext`, you'll notice that there are four .dmp files that get created.
 These must be `#incbin`'d in a particular order.
 (Protip: If you use the `-o` flag to name an output file, all the .dmp files will be merged together and you can just `#incbin` that).

 Insertion of pre-dumped portraits looks like: